rng-guy/NFSMWBartender/APPENDIX.md

 * This feature is incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter mod](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef.
 Either delete Bartender's `Labels.ini` configuration file or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` file.

+* Bartender ignores all vehicles and (Binary) string labels that don't actually exist in the game.

 &nbsp;

 Regarding **ground supports** (`BartenderSettings\Basic\Supports.ini`):